elastos/Elastos.Wiki/docs/2.learn/dids/intro.md

 ### DID Format

 DIDs are made up of a [scheme](https://www.w3.org/TR/did-use-cases/#dfn-did-schemes), a [method](https://www.w3.org/TR/did-use-cases/#dfn-did-methods) and a unique method identifier.
 There are many DID methods that are supported by different blockchain networks.
 You can see a full list [here](https://w3c.github.io/did-spec-registries/#did-methods).
 DID methods define operations to create, resolve, update and deactivate DIDs and their associated DID Documents, which are discussed below.
 DID Methods are often associated with a verifiable data registry, which are registries with store DIDs and their data.
 If the registry is implemented on a blockchain, smart contracts usually serve as the data registry.
 An example of this is the [did:ethr registry](https://github.com/uport-project/ethr-did).

-Elastos implemented its own DID method specification identified by the "elastos" string (e.g. did:elastos:in2Zy5UqvdgGY41149cE5UTJEzgSdcf558).
-The method identifier is always the user’s public key (also known as an address).

 ![image](/docs/assets/learn/did-format.png)